Kairotic/liveloom/paper/paper.md

-holding two horizontal bars in place, one to hang the warp from, another below separating alternate threads, keeping them in order, and creating a potential gap (using weaving terminology, the *natural shed*) for the weft to pass through.
+holding two horizontal bars in place, one to hang the warp from, another below separating alternate threads, keeping them in order, and creating a potential gap (using weaving terminology, the *natural shed*) for the weft to pass through by default.
 The simplicity of the loom is also its advantage - the simpler the loom, the fewer constraints and therefore more possibilities there are to weave complex structures on it.

 \centering